-Created by decree in 1985, the « Conseil National de l’Alimentation » (French National Food Council) is an independent advisory body placed under the authority of the Ministers in charge of Agriculture, Health and Consumer Affairs, that brings together the stakeholders in the food production chain.
+Created by decree in 1985, the « Conseil National de l’Alimentation » (French National Food Council) is an independent advisory body placed under the authority of the Ministers in charge of environment, health, consumer affairs and agriculture, that brings together the stakeholders in the food production chain.
 The Council may be consulted on the definition of national food policy development.
-It produces Reports and recommendations for the attention of public decision makers and food production chain stakeholders on various topics such as food quality, consumer information, nutrition, food safety, access to food, and the prevention of crisis…
+It produces reports and recommendations for the attention of public decision makers and food production chain stakeholders on various topics such as food quality, consumer information, nutrition, food safety, access to food, and the prevention of crisis…

 Referred to as a Parliament for Food, the CNA develops a socioeconomic approach, encompassing the today’s professional environment as the consumers’ expectations and preferences.
 Consultation requests may come from the authorities, or directly from its chairperson, in all matters falling within the CNA field of competence.

 Divided into eight committees, its 62 members represent the main components of the food production chain :

 - food service industry,

 They are appointed for a three-year renewable term.
 Representatives from public institutions of research and scientific evaluation and from all the concerned ministries may serve as ex officio members.
 Where warranted by the Council’s agenda, any key figure or Government representative may also be requested to participate in the Council’s work.

 As an independent advisory body whose purpose is to assist public and private decisionmakers in ‘governing‘ the food sector, the Council is not a substitute for expert bodies on scientific matters, particularly in the field of evaluation, nor for economic policy-making bodies.
 Nevertheless, it may consult them to fulfill its role in promoting dialogue, consultation and proposals to define objectives for the implementation of coherent initiatives by all players in the field.